Skip to main content

 Should I keep “full coverage” on my paid-off car

-At Horan, we've guided many Central New York drivers through this scenario.
-As an independent insurance agency working with multiple carriers, we have unique insights that single-company agents can't match.
-We understand the nuances of different policies and how they apply to your specific situation.
+At the Horan insurance agency, we’ve walked many Central New York drivers through this exact decision.
+As an independent insurance agency working with several carriers, we can compare how different policies treat an aging, paid-off vehicle and help you weigh the options that suit your situation.

 Breaking Down “Full Coverage” for Central New York Drivers